mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 #Step.3 Checking Adjusted R-squared.
   - In a nutshell, the more variables that are included, the higher the r-squared value will be - even if there is no relationship between the additional variables and the response variable.

+__Issue C. Categorical Predictors:__ what will happen in linear regression when we add a categorical variable to the mix of predictor variables?
+Simply assign a integer to each category and plug it into the model?
+If we transform a category into a numeric variable, we are assuming a linear relationship exists between the response variable and the category number.
+Since the category number is generally assigned arbitrarily, this doesn't make sense.
+Instead we use "dummy" variable.

+A dummy variable can only take on two values 0/1.
+We would add dummy variables for one less than the number of unique values in the categorical variable.
+So if there are four categories, you'd add three dummy variables.
+For example, in Y=β0+β1(x1)+β2(x2), we add categorical variable 'C' that consists of 4 categories (c1,c2,c3,c4)-(0/1,0/1,0/1,0/1), then Y=β0+β1(x1)+β2(x2)+β3(c1)+β4(c3)+β5(c4).
+We don't create a variable for 'c2' because the equation needs a 'baseline value' that is not coded into a dummy variable.
+If a variable is in 'c2', then the value for all three of the dummy variables would be zero.
+The interpretation of the coefficient of 'c3', the dummy variable above, is that it represents the **"average difference"** between the response value in c3, compared to in c2.